 CAN Bus, CAN FD, CANopen, SAE J1939, LIN Bus Prototyping Solutions For Embedded Systems

-The governor of Massachusetts has ordered all non-essential businesses to close and imposed a stay-at-home order until May 18, 2020.
+The governor of Massachusetts has ordered all non-essential businesses to close and imposed a stay-at-home order.
 An "Essential Services List" has been issued to list designated businesses and other organizations that provide essential services and workforces related to COVID-19 that shall continue to operate brick and mortar facilities during this time period.

 According to section Critical Manufacturing, Copperhill Technologies provides materials and products needed for medical supply chains, and for supply chains associated with transportation, energy, communications, information technology, food and agriculture, and chemical manufacturing.